muwerk/Research-mupplets/README.md

 **Note:** This is very much a work-in-progress.

-muwerk applets: functional units that support specific hardware or reusable applications muwerk applets use muwerks messaging to pass information.
-Access via external MQTT is transpartent: any mupplet can be accessed via MQTT.
+**mu**werk a**pplets**; mupplets: functional units that support specific hardware or reusable applications.

+**mupplets** use muwerks MQTT-style messaging to pass information between each other on the same device.
+If connected to an MQTT-server via munet, all functionallity is externally available.

+See [mupplet led and switch example](https://github.com/muwerk/Examples/led) for a complete example that illustrates how a switch mupplet (interfacing to a physical button) and a led mupplet (infacing to a physical led) communicate using muwerk.
+Both switch and led are also accessible via external MQTT without extra code.

 ## Dependencies